 As a pianist, Noah Mosley has accompanied many renowned singers including Stuart Skelton, Bryan Hymel, Wallis Guinta, Vlada Borovko, Simon Shibambu, Elin Pritchard, and Anna Patalong.

 Noah is committed to creating opera that speaks to a wide audience.
 He was music director at Woodbrook Summer Academy, Wexford, teaching, conducting, and creating two new children's operas, performed by the children in the academy at the end of the course.
 He has been assistant music director and chorus master for Pimlico Opera twice, going into prison intensively for a month and a half, teaching and training people who have never been in a show before to sing solo and chorus parts in a professional production.
 His operas and music has been heard on YouTube and online by 100,000’s of people.

-Noah has won numerous awards, including the Cameron Mackintosh Award for music at the National Student Drama Festival - conducting a production of Shaffer’s Amadeus - and the Outstanding Arrangement Award at the highly competitive 2012 Varsity Vocals International Championship of Collegiate A Cappella in the New York City Town Hall, America.
-The group performing the arrangement were placed 3rd, officially recognised as the third best college a cappella group in the world.
-Formations, the contemporary opera development programme of which he is co-producer and music director, was awarded an International Opera Awards Foundation Bursary for 2016 and 17.
-He was also accompanist to the winner of the John Kerr award, Isolde Roxby.
+Noah has won numerous awards, including the Cameron Mackintosh Award for music at the National Student Drama Festival - conducting a production of Shaffer’s Amadeus - and the Outstanding Arrangement Award in the worldwide and highly competitive 2012 Varsity Vocals International Championship of Collegiate A Cappella in the New York City Town Hall, America.
+Currently, Noah is working on an orchestral commission and two opera commissions, one for children and one full-length opera for adults.
+He takes choirs at Blackheath Conservatoire and is Music Director of St Luke’s Church Charlton.